-The proposed gondola system would overlap mostly undeveloped NFS lands and would not be consistent with existing land uses.
-Although the proposed gondola system would mostly parallel an existing road that provides access to the canyon for recreational and other purposes, it would still be an increase in surface disturbance for transportation and recreational land use.
+The majority of the gondola aerial alignment would overlap undeveloped NFS lands adjacent to the existing S.R.
+210 roadway.
+Although the gondola alignment would run mostly adjacent to an existing road that provides access to the canyon for recreation and other purposes, it would still cause an incremental increase in surface disturbance for transportation and recreational land use.
 Gondola Alternative A would be consistent with a desired future condition in the Forest Plan, which states that the USDA Forest Service will work actively with other parties to explore options for reducing private vehicle use in Little Cottonwood Canyon.

-Gondola Alternative A would be consistent with the Town of Alta General Plan because it would address existing parking limitations and avoid large-scale improvements to increase the capacity of S.R.
+Gondola Alternative A would be consistent with the portions of the Town of Alta General Plan regarding existing parking limitations and avoiding large-scale improvements to increase the capacity of S.R.
 210. It would help to address parking limitations in the town of Alta through the implementation of the proposed gondola system in Little Cottonwood Canyon.
 It would also avoid large-scale improvements to increase the capacity of S.R.
 210 because it would implement a gondola system rather than adding lanes to S.R.
 210 or making other large-scale capacity improvements.
 The proposed gondola system would also help address parking issues at the Snowbird and Alta ski resorts.
+The Town of Alta General Plan states that the scenic quality of Alta is one of the town's most valuable assets.
+The gondola towers would be near existing ski lifts south of the main town and would generally fit into the existing ski resort atmosphere.
+However, because of their scale, the gondola facilities could be seen by some people as detracting from the scenic qualities mentioned in the plan.